 - The owners of each metric should be able to explain the results that have occurred so internal stakeholders can understand what the results actually mean.
 Has inventory grown because of a new product line?
 Has cash increased because the company is now using a line of credit?
 Is staff utilization lower because the company is hiring in advance of customer growth?

-- Communicating financial information in an organized and easy to understand method—such as using pictures and graphs instead of a list of numbers, and showing trends to help managers visualize projections—can help increase credibility with board members and improve meeting productivity.
+- Communicating financial information in an organized and easy to understand method—such as using pictures and graphs instead of a list of numbers, and showing trends to help managers visualize projections—can help increase credibility with board members (internally or externally) and improve meeting productivity.
 Take a look at a recent case study.

 The combination of all these will allow the CEO and other internal stakeholders to have greater confidence in their decisions and enable them to make those decisions based on dispassionate financial analysis rather than a “gut feeling”.